-The Call Home feature allows the transmission of operational and error-related data to you and IBM through a Simple Mail Transfer Protocol (SMTP) server connection in the form of an event notification e-mail.
+The Call Home feature transmits operational and error-related data to you and IBM through a Simple Mail Transfer Protocol (SMTP) server connection in the form of an event notification e-mail.
 When configured, this function alerts IBM service personnel about hardware failures and potentially serious configuration or environmental issues.

 You must configure an SMTP server to be able to send e-mail outside of your local area network.
 The SMTP server must allow the relaying of e-mail from the SAN Volume Controller cluster IP address.
 You can then use the SAN Volume Controller Console or the SAN Volume Controller command-line interface to configure the e-mail settings, including contact information and e-mail recipients.
-For compatibility with other SMTP servers, ensure that you set the reply address to a valid e-mail address.
+Set the reply address to a valid e-mail address.
 Send a test e-mail to check that all connections and infrastructure are set up correctly.
 You can disable the Call Home function at any time using the SAN Volume Controller Console or the SAN Volume Controller command-line interface.